 Compare these two sentences:

-The first sentence is based on a trigger.
+The first sentence is based on a trigger event.

 「たびに」 connects two events

-When 「たびに」 is used, the first part and the second part are strongly connected.
+When 「たびに」 is used, the first part and the second part have a strong connection.

 For example: